ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: Introduction

 For parallelization of ABC algorithms, we use the map-reduce paradigm.
 This choice was motivated by our experience that ABC algorithms are usually parallelizable in a loosely coupled fashion.
-Additionally, opting for map-reduce we were able to implement parallelization backends for two different but important communities.
-The Apache Spark backend is more targeted towards the community of industry users that might want to run their code on commercial infrastructure, such as provided by Amazon Web Services.
-On the other hand, the MPI backend targets more academic users who often run their code on classical HPC centers.
+Additionally, opting for map-reduce we were able to implement parallelization backends in two different frameworks (namely, \pkg{Apache Spark} \citep{ApacheSpark} and \pkg{MPI} \citep{message2012mpi}), that target the needs of two different but important communities (correspondingly, industry users and researchers).
 Thus, the choice of map-reduce increases the user's flexibility given widely available commercial cloud computing facilities.
+In Section~\ref{sec:API_design} we discuss in detail the reasons for these choices.

-Of particular interest to the reader might be the MPI backend since in contrast to Spark, MPI is a low level communication framework without any sophisticated task scheduling facilities.
-However, in Spark the individual map tasks are distributed across the available workers in a way that is superior to a straightforward implementation, where the map tasks are distributed evenly across the available workers without considering their individual running time.
-This imbalance can occur in some of the ABC algorithms we have implemented.
-To handle this, in our implementation of the MPI backend, we use a greedy approach to dynamically allocate map tasks to workers.
-Details on the analysis and implementation can be found in Section~\ref{sec:dynamicMPI}.
+Of particular interest to practitioners might be the MPI backend since in contrast to \pkg{Spark}, \pkg{MPI} is a low level communication framework without sophisticated task scheduling facilities.
+A straightforward \pkg{MPI} implementation can therefore result in load imbalance between the different workers for the ABC algorithms.
+To handle this, we use a greedy approach to dynamically allocate map tasks to workers in our \pkg{MPI} backend.
+More details on this can be found in Section~\ref{sec:dynamicMPI}.

-We give a brief description of ABC (Section~\ref{sec:ABC}) and of the structure of the software suite ABCpy (Section~\ref{sec:ABCpy_sructure}) with a specific focus on modularity and parallelism (Section~\ref{sec:modular}).
-Section~\ref{sec:Parallelism} deals with the different map-reduce implementations available through ABCpy and a detailed comparison of the speed-up and efficiency for ABC algorithm using a stochastic version of a popular weather prediction model known as the Lorenz model \citep{Lorenz_1995}.
-Finally, in Section~\ref{sec:imbalance_classify_abc}, we evaluate the scalability of different ABC algorithms.
+We give a brief description of ABC (Section~\ref{sec:ABC}) and of the structure of the software suite \pkg{ABCpy} (Section~\ref{sec:ABCpy_sructure}) with a specific focus on modularity (Section~\ref{sec:modular}) and parallelism.
+Section~\ref{sec:Parallelism} deals with the different map-reduce implementations available through \pkg{ABCpy} and a detailed comparison of the speed-up and efficiency for ABC algorithm using the Lorenz95 model; specifically, the scalability of different ABC algorithms is compared in Section~\ref{sec:imbalance_classify_abc}.
+Finally, we compare our package with similar ones in Section~\ref{sec:comparison_other_packages}, where we also give a detailed overviews of the most important features that our package implements that are not available in any other up to now, namely the possibility of automatically learn summary statistics, the handling of co-occurring datasets, the use of nested parallelization and the diagnostic checks.
+We conclude in Section~\ref{sec:conclusion} with some final remarks.